trushkin-ilya/digit-recognizer/README.md

 ``train.py --epochs=100 --lr=0.01 --momentum=0.5``

 While executing, you will be asked for wandb visualizing.
 But if you don't have access to my W&B project, you won't be able to proceed.
-Please, skip visualisation or ask me to grant you access rights.
+Please, skip visualization or ask me to grant you access rights.